imtayadeway/imtayadeway.github.io/_posts/2014-07-04-padrino-with-sidekiq.md

 ).to('/sidekiq')
 ```

-now, create a workers directory in your app, and add all workers to
+Now, create a workers directory in your app, and add all workers to
 the load paths:

 ```ruby